Filip-Drabinski/Godot.DependencyInjection/README.md

 ## Features

 - Easy to set up and use
-- Supports property, field, and method injection
-- Provides member dependency injection for usage with resources
 - Utilizes standard C# dependency injection abstractions
+- Supports injection of: fields, properties and methods with any accessibility
+- built-in provider abstraction for retrieving any node from scene
+- Provides nested dependency injection for usage with resources
 - Supports transient, scoped, and singleton lifetimes

 ## Installation